 “Here’s a good purse hanger,” said the artist Carol Bove on a recent morning in Brooklyn, resting her hand fondly on the handle of an industrial hydraulic press.
 She still wasn’t sure of its intended use, but she’s found it to be especially handy as both a handbag tree and for coercing giant tubes of steel to her artistic will.

-A sculptor who specializes in “big, heavy, but fragile” works, as she described them, Bove was born in Geneva — it was announced this week that she will represent Switzerland in next year’s Venice Biennale – but she grew up primarily in Berkeley, California, a culture that has long informed her work.
-But in the last 10 years, another place has affected her art: Bove was one of the first of the wave of artists to move to Red Hook, a somewhat removed part of Brooklyn that’s since become home to an Ikea, a Fairway, and spaces like Pioneer Works, but was better known as a yard for feral, wild dogs when Bove was first getting settled.
-(There wasn't a grocery store for miles.)
+A sculptor who specializes in “big, heavy, but fragile” works, as she described them, Bove was born in Geneva—it was announced this week that she will represent Switzerland in next year’s Venice Biennale—and grew up primarily in Berkeley, California, a culture that has long informed her work.
+But in the last 10 years, another place has affected her art.
+Bove was one of the first of the wave of artists to move to Red Hook, a somewhat removed part of Brooklyn that’s since become home to an Ikea, a Fairway, and spaces like Pioneer Works.
+It was better known as a yard for feral, wild dogs when Bove was first getting settled.
+(There wasn’t a grocery store for miles.)

 “I was sick of them,” Bove said of her past constructions, some of which were at the center of a much raved about 2013 installation at MoMA.
 “I wanted to see something that’s actually kind of garish and tacky, and the stuff I was doing was tending much more toward this kind of romantic, elegant set of registers.
 I wanted to open it up.”